hylasD/MATLAB_version_tSpace/README.md

 # tcell_demo

 A csv file containing logicle transformed FACS data of 10000 T cells.
-This file is mean't for testing MATLAB function.
+This file is meant for testing MATLAB function.